adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Simulation_Tools.md

 ### Tool Purpose

-This research work uses the following proces:
+This research work uses the following processes:

 1. Survey existing ICS and SCADA architectures
-2. Identify the most commons assets and functions in these systems
+2. Identify the most common assets and functions in these systems
 3. Determine the most common threats to the assets and functions of these systems
 4. Discover potential DSC processes to mitigate these threats
 5. Design an ICS system augmented by combinations of DSC systems
 6. Model the ICS design in the REES
-7. Test the system to determine functionality, efficiency, and functionality of the added security controls
+7. Test the system to determine the efficiency and functionality of the added security controls

 Based on this research design, a tool or set of tools (referred to as the Research Environment Emulation System(REES)) will be needed to implement the novel design and test its functionality.
 From the design stated above, these emulation tools must allow coders/researchers to deploy and connect a variety of different DCS devices, networks, applications, and configurations.
-Additionally, the REES enable researchers to augment the system with both traditional security controls (encryption, authentication, etc) and novel security approaches (decentralized security controls).
+Additionally, the REES enables researchers to augment the system with both traditional security controls (encryption, authentication, etc) and novel security approaches (decentralized security controls).

-After adding these systems, the REES must allow coders to run the system both with and without the security controls to determine effectiveness of security control application.
-Due to the constraints above, the REES chosen must be flexible, scalable, expandable, and likely open-source such that researchers can not only use the intended functionality fo the tool, but also augment the functions with custom code structures.
+After adding these systems, the REES must allow coders to run the system both with and without the security controls to determine the effectiveness of security control application.
+Due to the constraints above, the REES chosen must be flexible, scalable, expandable, and likely open-source such that researchers can not only use the intended functionality of the tool but also augment the functions with custom code structures.

 ### Tool Requirements